Skip to main content

 }

-Save the id value.
-You will need it to update, test, or delete this configuration.
+Save the id.
+You’ll need it to update, test, or delete this configuration.

 Step 3: List Your Configurations